aigatech/AppliedResearchOAfa2025/submissions/sahil_sanjeev_narula/README.md

 # AI Personality Quiz
-A Streamlit-based personality assessment tool that combines traditional Big Five psychology with HuggingFace AI models for enhanced personality analysis.
+A personality quiz that combines traditional Big Five psychology with HuggingFace AI models for enhanced personality analysis.

 ## What It Does